hdShang/arxiv-daily/docs/cs-AI/2025-05-06/papers/250503434v1-procedural-memory-is-not-all-you-need-bridging-cognitive-gaps-in-llm.md

 ---
 layout: default
-title: Procedural Memory Is Not All You Need: Bridging Cognitive Gaps in LLM-Based Agents
+title: "Procedural Memory Is Not All You Need: Bridging Cognitive Gaps in LLM-Based Agents"
 ---

 # Procedural Memory Is Not All You Need: Bridging Cognitive Gaps in LLM-Based Agents